Ehrhart Functions of Weighted Lattice Points: Introduction

 \subsubsection{\bf Positivity of $\mathbf{h}^*$-coefficients for q-weighted Ehrhart series.}

 Two famous results in Ehrhart theory due to Stanley are the \textit{positivity} theorem showing that the numerator of the rational function representing the Ehrhart series of a lattice polytope is a polynomial $h^*(x)$ with nonnegative coefficients \cite{Stanley-nonneg-h-vector}, and the \textit{monotonicity} theorem for $h^*$-vectors showing that given lattice polytopes $\mathcal{P}_1$ and $\mathcal{P}_2$ with $\mathcal{P}_1\subset\mathcal{P}_2$, then their $h^*$-vectors satisfy $h^*(\mathcal{P}_1)\leq h^*(\mathcal{P}_2)$ component-wise \cite{stanley-mono}.
 Could it be that the weighted Ehrhart series we consider are rational functions and that Stanley's results extend to the weighted Ehrhart series?
-We give answers to these questions.
+We give answers to these questions showing some rationality and positivity-type results but we do not prove monotonicity-type theorems for weighted Ehrhart series.

 It was shown recently that Stanley's positivity and monotonicity theorems \cite{Stanley-nonneg-h-vector,stanley-mono} continue to hold for $s$-weighted Ehrhart series of rational polytopes where lattice points are counted with homogeneous polynomial weights that are sums of products of linear forms which are nonnegative on the polytope \cite{jdl3}.